enviromapholdings/Docs/getting-started-analyst/log-in.rst

 :Old Password: Enter the password you just logged in with.
 :New Password: Enter what youw want your new password to be.
-:Confirm Password: Re-enter what you want your new password to be.
+:Confirm Password: Re-enter what your new password.

 .. note::

 	Depending on your company's policies, there may be password requirements that you must meet.
-If your new password does not meet these policies you will see an error message that will provide all requirements for the new password.
+If your new password does not meet these policies you will see an error message that will provide you with the miniumum requirements for your new password.

 .. attention::